2025 Storm Events in Bellevue

 Winter brings the most significant weather threats to Bellevue roofs.
 While snow is occasional rather than constant, winter wind storms regularly produce gusts of 50-70 mph that can lift and damage shingles, particularly on older roofs or those with existing wear.
 These atmospheric river events dump substantial rainfall in short periods, testing drainage systems and exposing any vulnerabilities in roof waterproofing.
 The combination of wind-driven rain and standing moisture accelerates deterioration of roofing materials not designed for the Pacific Northwest environment.

 The shoulder seasons of spring and fall bring their own considerations.
 Extended wet periods mean roofs remain damp for weeks at a time, promoting biological growth and moisture infiltration through any compromised areas.
 Temperature swings between day and night cause expansion and contraction that stresses roofing materials over time.
 Summer offers a welcome respite with dry conditions ideal for roof work, but the window is relatively short compared to sunnier climates.
 Smart Bellevue homeowners schedule roof inspections and replacements during the June through September dry season, when contractors can guarantee uninterrupted work and proper material curing.
-Understanding these seasonal patterns helps property owners time maintenance and replacements for optimal results and avoid emergency repairs during the wet months when costs increase and scheduling becomes difficult.
+Understanding these seasonal patterns helps property owners time maintenance and replacements for optimal results and avoid emergency repairs during the wet months when scheduling becomes difficult.

 How Bellevue's Climate Affects Materials